Plasberg-Runde reveals Söder’s character: his biographer for sure – “He goes all out”

 Conclusion of the “hard but fair” talk

 Sometimes no Corona – that was sure to please some viewers.
 But that is not the election campaign either.
-Entertaining in the second part of the program “hard but fair” is the glimpse into the “Söder soul” – it seems as if Plasberg could open both options: give the man from Bavaria a little help – or be a consolation … a decision for a favor Union Plasberg does not announce it during the airtime.
+In the second part of the program “hart but fair”, the insight into the “Söder soul” is entertaining – it seems as if Plasberg could open both options: give the man from Bavaria a little help – or be a consolation … a decision for a favor Union Plasberg does not announce it during the airtime.

 #PlasbergRunde #reveals #Söders #character #biographer